 Mission, Ministry and Social Action

-Our congregation meet together regularly in small groups to study the Bible and pray.
-We also have strong links with many organisations both at home and abroad which would seek to promote Ministry and Social Action.
-They include A Rocha, Alive Radio, the Baptist Missionary Society, Bethany Christian Trust, Christian Care for the Homeless, Compassion, D and G Befriending Project, Frendz Pregnancy Crisis Counselling Service, the Gideons, Missionary Aviation Fellowship, OMF International, Scripture Union, Tear Fund and the Universities and Colleges Christian Fellowship.
+Our congregation meet together regularly in small groups to study and pray.
+We also have strong links, A Rocha, Alive Radio, the Baptist Missionary Society, Bethany Christian Trust, Christian Care for the Homeless, Compassion, D and G Befriending Project, Frendz Pregnancy Crisis Counselling Service, the Gideons, Africa Inland Mission, Missionary Aviation Fellowship, OMF International, Scripture Union, Tear Fund and the Universities and Colleges Christian Fellowship.

 The busy church programme includes work with children and young people on a Sunday morning during the morning service.
-A club for girls meets on a Thursday night called GirlZone and the equivalent BoyZone happens the same evening.
-Toddlers Groups meet on Monday afternoon, Tuesday morning and Wednesday morning while Friendship Hour for seniors is on the first and third Thursday afternoons and Encore, a seniors’ lunch club, meets on the last Wednesday of each month.
+A club for girls meets on a Wednesday evening called GirlZone and Impact, for both boys and girls meets on a Thursday evening.
+Toddlers Groups meet on Monday afternoon and Tuesday morning.
+Friendship Hour for seniors is on the first and third Thursday afternoons and Encore, a seniors’ lunch club, meets on the last Wednesday of each month.

 The first known Baptist witness in the town was around 1800 with a building in Three Crowns Court.
 The present Church was established on 11 August 1872 with Mr George Anderson of the former South United Free Church serving as evangelist.
 By 1876 Rev Lachlan McPherson was serving as full-time pastor.